MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 ## Inputs

-_Inputs_ in adaptive dialogs are similar to [prompts][4] that you can use in an adaptive dialog step to ask and collect a piece of input from a user, validate and accept it into memory.
-Inputs include these pre-built features:
+Similar to [prompts][4], you can use _inputs_ in adaptive dialogs to ask for and collect a piece of input from a user, validate it, and accept it into memory.
+An input:

 * Accepts a property to bind to the new [state management][6] scopes.
 * Performs existential check before prompting.